Reinhardt-i/Py-NetBridger-wifi/README.md

 ### Contributions 🤝

 Contributions are always welcomed!
-Fork, enhance, and pull request.
+Fork, enhance, and pull requests.

+---